kumbulanit/t-sql/tech company/untitled/Module 5/Lesson4_Working_with_Unknown_Values.md

 SELECT
     ProductID,
     ProductName,
-    UnitPrice,
+    BaseSalary,
     UnitsInStock,
     CASE
-        WHEN UnitPrice IS NULL OR UnitsInStock IS NULL THEN NULL
+        WHEN BaseSalary IS NULL OR UnitsInStock IS NULL THEN NULL
-        ELSE UnitPrice * UnitsInStock
+        ELSE BaseSalary * UnitsInStock
     END AS InventoryValue
 FROM Products;
 ```